reactjs/react-codemod/README.md

 ## Support and Contributing

-The scripts in this repository are provided in the hope that they are useful, but they are not officially maintained, and we generally will not fix community-reported issues.
-They are a collection of scripts that were previously used internally within Facebook or were contributed by the community, and we rely on community contributions to fix any issues discovered or make any improvements.
+The scripts in this repository are maintained by the React team in collaboration with the [codemods.com](https://codemods.com) team.

 If you want to contribute, you're welcome to submit a pull request.

 ## License